Share Sounds

 not implemented

 Want to keep up with the latest earnings updates from the States?
-Join Chris Hill and the Motley Fool Radio Show team here on Share Radio for news, views and analysis of the US stocks which matter.
+Well join Chris Hill and the Motley Fool Radio Show team here on Share Radio - direct from Washington DC for news, views and analysis of the US stocks which matter.
+In this week's show, Delta flies higher on earnings.
+Wells Fargo slips on higher legal costs.
+Domino's drops despite strong sales.
+And MercadoLibre sells off on concerns over Amazon.
+Plus, NYU business professor Scott Galloway talks about his new book.

 Published: